integrandio/lucidmq/lucidmq-cli/README.md

 ### Tailing logs to the cli

-For the linux wizzards who need to get logs piped in.
+For the linux wizards who need to get logs piped in LucidMQ

 ```
 tail -f myfile.txt | cargo run producer 127.0.0.1 5000 {topic_name}